 Yukon Seniors Income Supplement

-This is a monthly benefit for low-income seniors who receive OAS/GIS benefits and are 65 years of age or older.
+This monthly benefit is for low-income seniors who receive OAS/GIS benefits and are 65 years of age or older.
 The current maximum monthly benefit is $288.61 per month.

 For more info on Yukon’s Seniors Income Supplement program, call 867-667-5674 or 1-800-661-0408 ext.
 5674.